shadichy/mkinitfs/README.md

 # mkinitfs

-This is the initramfs generator for Alpine Linux, including support for apk and Alpine Diskless boot.
+This is the initramfs generator for desktop Android (/w GearLock recovery)

 ## Dependencies

 To compile manually, you need to have the following build tools available:

 - make
-- gcc with musl and kernel-headers

-nlplug-findfs will link against the following libraries (runtime deps):

-- libkmod
-- libblkid (from util-linux)
-- libcryptsetup

 ## Installation